huggingface/transformers/docs/source/zh/model_doc/marian.md

 - Each model is about 298 MB on disk, there are more than 1,000 models.
 - The list of supported language pairs can be found [here](https://huggingface.co/Helsinki-NLP).
-- Models were originally trained by [Jörg Tiedemann](https://researchportal.helsinki.fi/en/persons/j%C3%B6rg-tiedemann) using the [Marian](https://marian-nmt.github.io/) C++ library, which supports fast training and translation.
+- Models were originally trained by [J ö rg Tiedemann](https://researchportal.helsinki.fi/en/persons/j%C3%B6rg-tiedemann) using the [Marian](https://marian-nmt.github.io/) C++ library, which supports fast training and translation.
 - All models are transformer encoder-decoders with 6 layers in each component.
 Each model's performance is documented in a model card.
 - The 80 opus models that require BPE preprocessing are not supported.